 Depth (or Thickness):

-- Some models, especially those designed for enhanced durability or specific applications, might have slightly greater depths of 1.57 inches.
+- Some models, especially those designed for greater durability or specific applications, might have a slightly greater depth of 1.57 inches.

 Typical Weight Range for Solar Panels

-Our data provides weight information for a variety of solar panels.
-Analyzing the “Weight (lb)” column reveals that the weights range from 40.8 lb to 77.2 lb.
+We also have weight information for various solar panels.
+The “Weight (lb.)” column shows that the weights range from 40.8 lbs. to 77.2 lbs.

-- The heaviest solar panel listed is the Waaree WSMT-700 N-Type TOPCon at 77.2 lb.
+- The heaviest solar panel listed is the Waaree WSMT-700 N-Type TOPCon at 77.2 lbs

-The data shows that the typical weight range for solar panels falls between approximately 44 lb and 55 lb.
+Our data shows solar panels’ typical weight range is approximately 44 and 55 lbs.

 Factors that could influence a solar panel’s weight include: